Moyo-Hicks/Moyo-Hicks/README.md

-# Moyosore Hicks | Senior Technical Product Manager & QA Engineer
+# Moyo Hicks | Senior Technical Product Manager & QA Engineer

 I am a hybrid Product Leader with over 5 years of experience, specialising in building and scaling complex software ecosystems.
 My unique background as a **Foundational QA Engineer** combined with **Senior Product Leadership** allows me to build products that are not just strategically aligned with business goals, but technically robust and user-centric.